01-edu/public/subjects/java/checkpoints/circular-linkedlist/README.md

 - `remove(int index)`: to remove an element by its index.
 - `size()`: to return the size of the list.

-Define these methods in an interface called `LinkedList`, and implement this interface in a class that you will create.
-Additionally, add a private method `next(Node node)` in your class that will be used in the other methods.
-This method should print the message "Go to next node" each time it is called.
+Define these methods in an interface called `LinkedList`, and implement this interface in a class called `CircularLinkedList`.
+Additionally, add a private method `next(Node node)` in this class to use it for travers the list in other methods.
+This method should print the message "Go to next node\n" each time it is called.

-If the index is over the size then you have to keep going using `next` method to achieve the given index
+If the index is over the size then you have to keep going using `next` method to achieve the given index.

 ### Explanation